Dr Tobechukwu Christian Ezike

 biochemistry, molecular biology, bioinformatics, molecular visualisation, technology for teaching and learning

-I am the Communications and Digital Platforms Associate at FEBS, and work on platforms such as the FEBS Network and FEBS website.
-Previously I managed the grant programmes of a number of UK research charities, mainly in the field of cancer, as well as supported the fundraising at those organisations.
+I am the FEBS Events Associate – Advanced Courses, Congress, 3+ at FEBS, supporting the delivery of those events.
+Previously I was the Communications and Digital Platforms Associate, also at FEBS, and worked on platforms such as the FEBS Network and FEBS website.
+Before joining FEBS I managed the grant programmes of a number of UK research charities, mainly in the field of cancer, as well as supported the fundraising at those organisations.
 I also developed e-learning resources at the Institute of Cancer Research.
 I have a BSc in Biochemistry and an MSc in Nutrition.
 After years in London I have now moved back to Spain.

 The International Union of Biochemistry and Molecular Biology unites scientists in 75 countries or regions through a society, national council, or academy of sciences.